journey-js/journey/dev-setup.md

 var buble = require( 'rollup-plugin-buble' );
 var ractiveCompiler = require( 'rollup-plugin-ractive-compiler' );
 var stringToModule = require( 'rollup-plugin-string' );
+var includePaths = require( 'rollup-plugin-includepaths' );
 var pkg = require( './package.json' );

+// Set './src/js' as a relative path for imports in modules so we can do:
+// import myLib from 'lib/myLib.js'
+// where 'src/js/lib/myLib.js' is a valid entry let includePathOptions = {
+	paths: [ './src/js' ]
+};

 module.exports = {

     entry: 'src/js/app.js', // app.js is referenced from index.html <script> tag

     // Ractive.js is loaded as an external library through index.html <script> tag.
 However
-    // we want to import Ractive in our modules with: import Ractive fcrom 'Ractibe.js'.
+    // we want to import Ractive in our modules with: import Ractive fcrom 'Ractive.js'.
     // So we inform Rollup that the 'Ractive.js' import is for an external library
     external: [
         'Ractive.js'
     ],

     plugins: [

+        // Setup relative paths for module imports includePaths( includePathOptions ),

         // this plugin allows us to import Ractive templates and optionally compile them
         // for production use.
 We disable compile by default and switch it back on for